hzqst/MetaHookSv/BulletPhysics.md

 "120" for which frame to transform corpse of dead player into ragdoll if this sequence of animation is playing. range : 0 ~ 255

+** This is 255-based, you need to convert the frame number you saw in model viewer into (framenumber * 255 / maxframes)

 ** While the specified sequence number of death animation is playing, and after the certain frame, the corpse of dead player is transformed into ragdoll. **

 ** Only sequence with "DIE_" prefixed activity will be treated as death anim.